 Something is changing for women—and for men too.
 I’m talking about storytelling, both in literature and in film.
 Only a few years ago, no one would have predicted the success of Wonder Woman, which portrays a well-rounded (gylanic) female hero as both “badass” warrior (strong, determined and violent) and kind (compassionate, nurturing, empathetic and inclusive).
-Sadly, its release in 2017 stirred a backlash of mysogynist censure from males who support—like strident insecure Trump-ets—a male-dominated androcratic world where a submissive demure woman is admired as “feminine” and a determined mindful woman considered as betraying her gender.
+Sadly, its release in 2017 stirred a backlash of mysogynist censure from some males who support—like strident insecure Trump-ets—a male-dominated androcratic world where a submissive demure woman is admired as “feminine” and a determined mindful woman considered as betraying her gender.
 The film was a box office hit.
 Wonder Woman grossed $822 million (highest-grossing superhero origin film of all time).
 And a significant number of viewers were women.

 The Androcratic Hero